Israel Philharmonic Orchestra: Music directors

-Boycott controversies
+Political controversies

 The orchestra's performance in London at The Proms on September 1, 2011 was disrupted by pro-Palestinian protesters.
 The radio broadcast was interrupted, but the concert was broadcast again a few days later.
 The orchestra's secretary-general Avi Shoshani declared to London's The Times newspaper that the orchestra was unlikely to ever perform in the UK again.
 Nobody was prosecuted for the disruptions, partly because the management of the Royal Albert Hall, where the concert took place, declined to cooperate with a group of Israel-supporting lawyers.

-American Friends of the Israel Philharmonic Orchestra

-American Friends of the Israel Philharmonic Orchestra (AFIPO) is a non-profit organization dedicated to sustaining the financial future of the Israel Philharmonic.
-Necessitated by the lack of substantial Israeli government subsidy or endowment for the Israel Philharmonic Orchestra, AFIPO's purpose was crystallized in 1980 through the joint vision of Fredric R. Mann and Zubin Mehta, who created an endowment fund in the United States to ensure the IPO's future.
-AFIPO seeks to broaden the reach of the Israel Philharmonic Orchestra and bring its message through music throughout the world.
-The monies raised by AFIPO are directed towards a fund which assists with the operational support of the orchestra and its musical education programs throughout Israel.
-Based in New York, the organization cultivates support for the Orchestra by hosting events and encouraging supporters all over North America to contribute to the Israel Philharmonic, a cultural ambassador of the state of Israel.
+On November 6, 2025, four people were detained for disrupting a concert by the orchestra at the Philharmonie de Paris as part of protest actions against the Gaza war.